When to use came or come?

 What’s the past tense of come?

 The simple past tense of come is came, while the past participle is come.
-The past participle come often follows the auxiliary verb had, which is the past tense of have.
-This helps differentiate between come in the past perfect, simple present, and present perfect tenses.
+The past participle ‘come‘ often follows the auxiliary verb had, which is the past tense of have.
+This helps differentiate between the past perfect, simple present, and present perfect tenses.

-The past perfect tense refers to actions or events that have been completed entirely in the past.
-The word and adjective perfect comes from the Latin word, perficere, meaning “accomplish, finish, complete”.
-Typically, the past perfect is used to clarify the order in which events have occurred in a series or in succession.
-Use the past perfect when it’s helpful to describe the order of events.
+The past perfect tense refers to actions or events completed entirely in the past.
+The adjective ‘perfect’ comes from the Latin word, perficere, meaning “accomplish, finish, complete”.
+Typically, the past perfect is used to clarify the order in which events have occurred in a series or succession.
+The past perfect emphasizes the correct order in which past events took place.

 Compare these sentences of came in the past tense vs. past participle: